CtrlK

 gastown

-Manage multi-agent orchestrator for Claude Code.
+Multi-agent orchestrator for Claude Code.
 Use when user mentions gastown, gas town, gt commands, bd commands, convoys, polecats, crew, rigs, slinging work, multi-agent coordination, beads, hooks, molecules, workflows, the witness, the mayor, the refinery, the deacon, dogs, escalation, or wants to run multiple AI agents on projects simultaneously.
 Handles installation, workspace setup, work tracking, agent lifecycle, crash recovery, and all gt/bd CLI operations.
-Trigger with phrases like "gas town", "gt sling", "fire up the engine".

 Quality